 Corrective Action: Management had begun to see the issues as a concern prior to the year and decided to terminate the Board's contract with the Fiscal Agent and hire staff instead.
 The new Finance Manager and the Operations Manager are working together to update policy and procedures related to the issues listed above.
-We expect to have updated policies and procedures by April 2019.
-Year-end closing processes will be implemented at the end of the next fiscal year.
+We expected to have updated policies and procedures by April 2019; however, significant problems with the accounting software, specifically the accounts receivable module due to our old server created some delay in processing bank reconciliations.
+The receipt of funds through the accounts receivable module was not accurately posting to cash.
+We discovered that Abila was no longer supporting the software version we had on our server so in trying to update the server to new software it was discovered that the server computer itself could not handle the newest software since the computer was 10 years old.
+Accounting policies were updated in March 2019 and the server was replaced by our IT department in September 2019 and our accounting system was updated also.
+Year-end adjustments for the 2019 were significantly less than the prior year.
+Full year-end closing processes will be implemented at the end of the next fiscal year.